Mirkes/DAPCA/README.md

 ## Installation

-Copy DAPCA.py or DAPCA.m specify the path to it.
+Copy DAPCA.py or DAPCA.m, specify the path to the module.

 ## Dependencies (Python)